 The fastest and easiest way is to use your web browser.
 Just about every web browser today can save web pages as PDF files which you can open with software like Acrobat Reader (remember that?) or your web browser (most modern browsers can display PDF files natively).
 For Firefox, Iceweasel and Internet Explorer, hit control-p and select "Print to file."
 The same goes for Google Chrome and Chromium.
 You can then copy these PDF files to offline storage to archive them, if you so choose.

 Because I'm predominently a Firefox user, my go-to utility for saving anything is an add-on called Scrapbook; it's one of the first five add-ons I install, in point of fact.
 Whenever I come to an interesting web page that I want to keep a copy of (which comes in handy when I'm working on something but I'm on an airplane flight that doesn't have wi-fi) I reflexively right-click someplace inside the page and select Save Page, and then pick a folder to drop the page into.
 I've lost count of the number of web pages I've saved this way, easily a couple of thousand.
 There seem to be two similar extensions for Chrome called PageArchiver and SingleFile.
 I've tried the former (incidentally, it depends on the add-on SingleFile Core) and I've yet to get it to work.
 I haven't tried the latter add-on yet.
 The Internet Archive has released a Wayback Machine addon for Chrome which does two things: First, if you try to visit a page that doesn't exist anymore (including one that returns an Error 451) it'll offer to show you the latest copy in the Wayback Machine if it has one.
 Second, it lets you submit the page you're looking at to the Wayback Machine so it can be archvied.
-I haven't tried this addon yet but I'll definitely add it to my browser at work to experiment with it.
+I experimented with this addon a bit but it seems to work pretty well.
+There is also an official version of the add-on for Firefox.
 For saving video footage (like much of the mirrored street and news footage scattered all over my website) I use Video Download Helper.
 When I come to a page that has a video I want to save (like Youtube) I click on the icon in the bottom-right corner, select the highest resolution video (width by height), and pick a directory to save it to.
 There is a similar add-on for Chrome called Video Downloader Professional, but I haven't tried it yet.